-Accounting principles generally accepted in the Unites United States of America require that the budgetary comparison schedule, schedule of employer's proportionate share of net pension liability, schedule of employer contributions and notes to the required supplementary information on pages 33-36 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the Unites United States of America require that the Budgetary Comparison Schedule - General Fund, Schedules of Employer's Proportionate Share of Net Pension and OPEB Liability, Schedules of Employer Contributions - Pension and OPEB, and Notes to the Required Supplementary Information as listed in the table of contents be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-I have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information for consistency with management's responses to my inquiries, the basic financial statements, and other knowledge I obtained during my audit of the basic financial statements.
+I have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to my inquiries, the basic financial statements, and other knowledge I obtained during my audit of the basic financial statements.
 I do not express an opinion or provide any assurance on the information because the limited procedures do not provide me with sufficient evidence to express an opinion or provide any assurance.